Study reveals that banning smartphones at school improves sleep and mood

 https://www.york.ac.uk/news-and-events/news/2024/research/school-smartphone-ban-better-sleep/

-Lisa Henderson, a psychology professor at the University of York, and her colleagues conducted an experiment in which they banned smartphones for 21 days for a group of eighth-graders at Stanway School in Colchester, a city in Essex, southeast England.
-After the students took a series of tests, they were randomly assigned to either a group that was banned from smartphones or a group that was allowed to use smartphones as usual, and the tests were repeated three weeks later to examine the effects of the smartphone ban.
+Lisa Henderson, a psychology professor at the University of York, and her colleagues conducted an experiment in which a group of eighth-grade students at Stanway School in Colchester, Essex, were banned from using smartphones for 21 days.
+After the students took a series of tests, they were randomly assigned to either a group that was banned from using smartphones or a group that was allowed to continue using their smartphones.
+After three weeks, they were retested to examine the effects of the smartphone ban.

-Students in the smartphone-banned group went to bed 50 minutes earlier, at 10:12 p.m., compared with 11:02 p.m. in the week before the ban.
-Students in the smartphone-banned group also reported a 17% decrease in feelings related to depression and an 18% decrease in feelings related to anxiety, and generally felt less agitated and tense.
-Students who reported improved sleep quality also showed changes in their heart rates, suggesting improved health, the researchers noted.
+Students in the smartphone-banned group went to bed 50 minutes earlier, at 10:12 PM, compared with an average of 11:02 PM during the week before the ban.
+Students in the smartphone-banned group also reported a 17% decrease in feelings related to depression and an 18% decrease in feelings related to anxiety, and felt less agitated and tense overall.
+The researchers noted that students who reported improved sleep quality also showed changes in their heart rates, suggesting improved health.

-On the other hand, the study found that the smartphone ban did not result in a significant improvement in cognitive ability.
-The smartphone ban group's scores improved by 3% in tests conducted before and after the experiment, but it was concluded that there was no improvement in sustained attention.
-The researchers speculate that this result 'may mean that it may take longer than the 21-day study period for changes in cognitive ability to appear.'
+On the other hand, the study found that smartphone abstinence did not significantly improve cognitive ability.
+Tests conducted before and after the experiment showed a 3% improvement in scores for the smartphone-free group, but concluded that there was no improvement in sustained attention.
+The researchers speculate that this result 'may mean that it takes longer than the 21-day study period for changes in cognitive ability to appear.'

-'This experiment incorporated a much longer period of smartphone banning than previous studies, allowing us to see how a smartphone ban at school affects sleep, health, cognitive ability and attention,' Henderson said.
-'Our findings suggest that a smartphone ban in children under 14 years of age may have a positive effect on their sleep, leading to improved sleep and improved overall mood.'
+'This experiment incorporated a much longer smartphone ban period than previous studies, allowing us to see how a smartphone ban at school affects sleep, health, cognitive ability, and attention,' Henderson said.
+'Our findings suggest that a smartphone ban in children under 14 years of age may have a positive effect on their sleep, leading to improved sleep and overall mood.'

-Emma Sullivan, a professor of psychology at Yale University who participated in the study, noted that countries such as Australia have introduced social media bans for people under the age of 16, and commented on the significance of the study, 'Evidence gathering is crucial when making big decisions that will affect young people's lives, and more work needs to be done in this area.
-Our findings are the first of their kind, and should provide an interesting starting point for more informed conversations.'
+Emma Sullivan, a researcher at Yale University's School of Psychology, who participated in the study, mentioned that countries such as Australia have introduced social media bans for people under the age of 16.
+She commented on the significance of the study, saying, 'Evidence gathering is crucial when making big decisions that affect young people's lives, and more work needs to be done in this area.
+Our findings are the first of their kind and should be an interesting starting point for more informed conversations.'